 A key component to developing an effective and cohesive de-energization program is to report on de-energization experiences and lessons learned.
-Therefore, the utilities must report back to the Commission through its required ESRB-8 filings, as updated by this decision, on what occurred in advance of and during each proactive de-energization event.
-In addition, beginning in 2020, the utilities are required to submit with their annual Wildfire Mitigation Plans reports on lessons learned through the de-energization process.
+Therefore, the utilities must report back to the Commission through its required ESRB-8 filings, as updated by this decision, on what they learned after each de-energization event, irrespective of whether their infrastructure was the root-cause of the de-energization event or de-energization was caused by an outside force, such as wildfire.
 De-energization has far reaching and significant impacts on affected communities.
-As such, although de-energization is a valuable tool to promote the public safety, it must be deployed by the utilities as a measure of last resort, and the utilities should continue to strengthen their infrastructure to minimize the need for and size of de-energization events.
-Under no circumstances may the utilities employ de-energization solely as a means of reducing their own liability risk from utility-infrastructure wildfire ignitions, and the utilities must be able to justify why de-energization was deployed over other possible measures or actions.
+As such, although de-energization is a valuable tool to promote the public safety, it should be deployed by the utilities as a measure of last resort, and the utilities should continue to strengthen their infrastructure to minimize the need for and size of de-energization events.
+Under no circumstances may the utilities employ de-energization solely as a means of reducing their own liability risk from utility-infrastructure wildfire ignitions.

 The guidelines adopted below focus primarily on issues of notice and communication in advance of a de-energization event.
 The Commission adopts high-level guidelines for communication during the de-energization event itself and during re-energization; however, these issues, among others, will be more fully explored in Phase 2 of this rulemaking.
-A comprehensive list of the guidelines adopted in this decision is set forth in Appendix A. Appendix B contains a preliminary list of issues to be explored in Phase 2.
-Appendix C provides a glossary of definitions and acronyms used in this decision.
+A comprehensive list of the guidelines adopted in this decision is set forth in Appendix A. Appendix B contains a preliminary list of issues to be explored in Phase 2, and Appendix C provides a glossary of definitions and acronyms used in this decision.